Brandon Santini: Career

 Santini was raised in Burlington, North Carolina, then moved to Memphis, Tennessee in his early 20s.
 His love for the blues took off after discovering John Popper and Paul Butterfield He soon formed the band Delta Highway which released an album in 2008 entitled The Devil Had A Woman.
 After the breakup of Delta Highway, Santini released his debut album, Songs of Love, Money and Misery, in 2011.
 In 2013, Santini released This Time Another Year.
 The album was nominated for numerous Blues Music Awards.
 It was recorded at the Ardent Studios.

 His 2019 album, The Longshot, was released to positive reviews and peaked at Number 7 on the Billboard Blues Album Chart.
 In 2019, Santini became an endorsed artist for Hohner Harmonicas.
 He announced his new group Tennessee Redemption, a band co-fronted with Jeff Jensen in mid 2019.
 He won a Blues Blast Music Award in 2019 for best Contemporary Blues Album.

 Throughout Santini’s career he has toured the world including concerts throughout North America, Europe, India, and Egypt.
-Santini has shared the stage with notable artists such as Beth Hart, Buddy Guy, Gary Clark Jr., Charlie Musselwhite, Randy Houser, Parmalee, Bernie Marsden (Whitesnake), Maggie Bell (Stone The Crows), Jed Potts, The Record Company, members of Live, The North Mississippi Allstars, blues legend Muddy Waters’ band.
+Santini has performed on stage with notable artists such as Blues Traveler, Beth Hart, Buddy Guy, Gary Clark Jr., Charlie Musselwhite, Randy Houser, Parmalee, Bernie Marsden (Whitesnake), Maggie Bell (Stone The Crows), Jed Potts, The Record Company, members of Live, The North Mississippi Allstars, & blues legend Muddy Waters’ band.

 Santini has performed numerous times on Joe Bonamassa's Keeping The Blues Alive At Sea Cruise and The Legendary Rhythm & Blues Cruise.

 Santini’s song, “Got Good Lovin” is featured in S1 E4 of The NBC Peacock Network’s original series, “Poker Face” starring Natasha Lyonne, Benjamin Bratt & Adrien Brody.
 In addition, his song, “Somebody’s Gotta Go,” is featured in S2 E8 of the CBS original series, “Fire Country,” starring Max Theriot, and is the theme song for The Country Shine podcast with Graham Bunn.